 Michael Moor’s “Sicko”

-Moor explains his point of view focusing on the next aspects:
+Moor explains his point of view by focusing on the next aspects:

-- The most important and essential information, including pharmacological aspects, the massacre of the leadership in the market of health insurance services and the sale of medicines.
+- The most essential information, includes pharmacological aspects, the massacre of the leadership in the market of health insurance services, and the sale of medicines.

 - The corruption of the aristocratic elite and bureaucracy.

 - The advertising company or information warfare priority for market goods and services in the medical field.

 - The true face of the healthcare system.